The Atacama Cosmology Telescope: Millimeter Observations of a Population of Asteroids or: ACTeroids: Results

 \subsection{Model Difference: Excess}

 Although the majority of the asteroids' model differences are $\leq 0$, a small number have statistically significant (S/N $> 3$) excess emission.
-Three asteroids ((511) Davida, (423) Diotima, and (611) Valeria) have excess emission at f090, two ((423) Diotima and (784) Pickeringia) have excess emission at f150, and only one, ((423) Diotima,) has excess emission at f220.
-We inspected the light curves and individual stamps for each of these asteroids, as well as the ATM fits.
+Three asteroids ((511) Davida, (423) Diotima, and (611) Valeria) have excess emission at f090, and, moreover, (423) Diotima has $2.5\sigma$ excess at f150 and f220.

+We inspected the light curves and individual stamps for each of these asteroids, as well as the ATM fits, to check for astrophysical interlopers or artifacts of filtering or map-making.
 In the case of (611) Valeria, the excess at f090 was found to be due to a single exposure where the asteroid was lying in the extended emission of a very bright point source.
-We instituted a check for this sort of scenario and the excess flux at f090 of (611) Valeria disappeared.
+We instituted a check for this sort of scenario to all stamps, and the excess flux at f090 of (611) Valeria disappeared.

 In the case of the other asteroids, we found nothing out of the ordinary.
-In the context of the full sample, that (511) Davida and (784) Pickeringia have $3\sigma$ excess flux in one frequency band is consistent with the statistical expectation.
+In the context of the full sample, that (511) Davida has $3\sigma$ excess flux in one frequency band is consistent with the statistical expectation.
 A $3\sigma$ outlier is about 1-in-300, and we have about $200$ asteroids with $3\sigma$ significant fluxes in any frequency band.
 (423) Diotima, on the other hand, is hard to accept as statistical coincidence.
-The light curves, individual stamps, and ATM fits for (423) Diotima all look normal, and the excess is statistically significant in each band, $3.5\sigma$ at f090, $3.3\sigma$ at f150 and $3\sigma$ at f220.
-Moreover, the fluxes follow the same behavior observed in other asteroids, wherein the flux at f090 ($125\pm 36\%$ excess) is higher than at f150 ($53\pm 16\%$) or f220 ($66 \pm 22\%$).
+The light curves, individual stamps, and ATM fits for (423) Diotima all look normal, and the excess is statistically significant in each band; $3.6\sigma$ at f090, $2.9\sigma$ at f150 and $2.8\sigma$ at f220.
+Moreover, the fluxes follow the same behavior observed in other asteroids, wherein the flux at f090 ($130\pm 40\%$ excess) is higher than at f150 ($45\pm 16\%$) or f220 ($70 \pm 20\%$).
 Notably, (423) Diotima, a C-type asteroid (see Section~\ref{sec:disc:class}), has very low albedo \citep{Masiero2011}.